spiceai/docs/spiceaidocs/docs/data-connectors/snowflake.md

     ```bash
     spice login snowflake -a <account-identifier> -u <username> -p <password>
     ```
-    Key-pair (the `<private-key-passphrase>` is optional parameter and is used for encypted private key only)
+    Key-pair (the `<private-key-passphrase>` is an optional parameter and is used for encrypted private key only)
     ```bash
     spice login snowflake -a <account-identifier> -u <username> -k <path-to-private-key> -s <private-key-passphrase>
     ```